Thursday, April 11, 2024

 Today is our last day of wandering and because it's supposed to begin raining at 2PM we've decided to make a long looping walk up Grafton Street to St. Stephen's Green, past the Natural History Museum and National Library around Trinity College, down to the Liffey River, cross the Samuel Beckett Bridge and up the north side of the river to The General Post Office, and then back to our hotel.

-[This is where I remind you that the blog is our personal record of our travels, so the above description of this 5.8 mile walk won't mean much to other readers.]
+[This is where I remind you again that the blog is our personal record of our travels, so the above description of this 5.8 mile walk won't mean much to other readers.]

 It feels good knowing that we don't have to be anywhere.
 And we know that serendipity will lead us to new discoveries.